 “Little White Lies.”
 Music and words by Walter Donaldson (1930).
-Recorded in London c.
-September 10, 1930 by Elsie Carlisle under the musical direction of Jay Wilbur (Imperial 2346).
+Recorded in London in September 1930 by Elsie Carlisle under the musical direction of Jay Wilbur.
+Imperial 2346 mx.
+5473-2.

 Personnel probably Jack Miranda-cl-ts / Eric Siday-vn / vn / Harry Jacobson-p-cel / Len Fillis-g

 Prolific composer Walter Donaldson, also known for such jazz standards as “Makin’ Whoopee,” “My Baby Just Cares for Me,” and “My Blue Heaven,” published “Little White Lies” in 1930, and it became an instant hit.
 Initially recorded by Fred Waring’s Pennsylvanians, the song saw countless American recordings within months, including by such noted female vocalists as Marion Harris, Lee Morse, and Annette Hanshaw (“That’s all!”).